Nanolx/NanoDroid/README.md

      * `build-package fdroid` to create the F-Droid only package
      * `build-package patcher` to create the on-device framework-patcher package
      * `build-package uninstaller` to create the uninstaller package
-     * `build-package setupwizard` to create the Setup Wizard package
      * `build-package bromitewebview` to create the Bromite WebView package
      * `build-package osmand` for the OpenStreetMap (OsmAnd) package
      * `build-package systest` to create the SysTest package